Smallest positive value that cannot be represented as sum of subarray JavaScript

 We are required to write a function, say findSmallest() that takes in one such array and returns the smallest positive integer that cannot be represented as the sum of some subarray of this original array.

-For this array written above 2 is the smallest positive integer which cannot be reached by summing any subarray of this original array.
-So, now let's write the code for this function.
-As the array is sorted, we can achieve the solution to this problem in linear time.
-We initially consider that the required number is 1, because 1 is the smallest value it can take We will iterate over the array and keep adding the corresponding element to the required number.
+Since the array is sorted, we can achieve the solution to this problem in linear time.
+We initially consider that the required number is 1, because 1 is the smallest positive value it can take.
+We will iterate over the array and keep adding the corresponding element to the required number.

-If at any iteration, the corresponding number happens to be greater than required number, means that we found our required number otherwise we keep iterating.
+If at any iteration, the corresponding number happens to be greater than the required number, it means that we found our required number.
+Otherwise, we keep iterating.

 Example